springernature/shunter/docs/configuration-reference.md

 * `structure.images` defines the directory used to hold image files used for presentation.
 This default value is 'img'.
 * `structure.logging` defines the directory used to hold any user transport or filter files.
 * `structure.loggingTransports` defines the directory used to hold any user transport files, inside the `structure.logging` dir.
-* `structure.loggingFilters` defines the directory used to hold any user filter files, inside the `structure.logging` dir.
 * `structure.resources` defines the name of the directory used to house front-end resources including CSS, JavaScript and images, the default value is 'resources'.
 * `structure.scripts` defines the directory used to hold JavaScript files.
 * `structure.styles` defines the name of the directory used to hold CSS files used in your Shunter application.
 The default value is 'css'.